jitendrakyadav/pgmsolutions/readme.txt

 9. composer clear-cache
 /* Composer removes their local machine cache from where all these commands are fired.
 When you install any package, composer downloads it and stores the same in their cache after installation completes for further use.
 If you removed the package and want to install the same again, this time, composer would not download, but install the package from their cache. */

+10. composer create-project <package-name> <directory-path-in-which-you-want-to-install> [version] /*
+a.
+This command creates a new project from a given package into a new directory.
+In other words, It does 2 things - first, downloads your repository and second it installs all dependencies using composer.lock file on same time.
+Means just fire this command and then start set-up it's db and others by firing URL like http://localhost/magento2 in your browser as usual.
+b.
+We can use this command to bootstrap/create new projects or setup a clean version-controlled installation for developers of our project.
+c.
+We can also specify the version with the package name using = or : as separator. composer create-project vendor/project:version target-directory
+   /** Reference of information: "composer --help create-project" command **/
+d.
+This command is combindly equivalent to following 6 commands(if you are doing your set-up using any private repository like client's github private repository, need not to use steps iii, iv, and v.
+But if you are doing your set-up using any public-repository like magento/community-edition i.e. also available on packagist.org then follow all steps from i to vi):
+	i.
+Suppose a package is not published on packagist.org(for ex: client private github repository/package/project): To setup the project at our local machine, firstly we will use "git clone" command. ii. "git checkout" to reach to our required version at our local machine. iii. delete ".git" directory as we have achieved all files/directories for required version. iv. use "git init"
+	v. use "git remote add origin" to connect to our fresh github remote repository URL. vi. use "composer install" while you are in project's root directory, to install all dependencies/packages.
+*/
+    composer create-project magento/community-edition magento2
+/* magento/community-edition is the package name available on packagist.org for magento 2 & for onward versions(from packagist.org, we can see the source-url i.e. github url for the same, it is: https://github.com/magento/magento2), magento2 is the directory-name in which you want to install, version-no.-not-provided-here: in my opinion, actually a good practise, then composer downloads the highest-version of the package for which your environment is elligible. */
+    composer create-project laravel/laravel laravel
+/* laravel/laravel is the package name available on packagist.org for laravel(from packagist.org, we can see the source-url i.e. github url for the same, it is: https://github.com/laravel/laravel), laravel is the directory-name in which you want to install, version-no.-not-provided-here: in my opinion, actually a good practise, then composer downloads the highest-version of the package for which your environment is elligible. */

 /*** Publish a package to Packagist ***/